Studio Business

 Guess what: here I am again this year, with another recommendation I’m thrilled about!

 I’m delighted to have found the wooden music snowflake ornaments pictured below.
-[Update: these appear to be sold out currently on Amazon.
-Check back later to see if restocked, or scroll to the end of this post for other ornament recommendations.]
+[Update: These sold out but are now back in stock!]
 Aren’t they elegant and fun?!
 I think my students will enjoy recognizing the music symbols hidden within the snowflake designs.

 Note: This blog post contains Amazon affiliate links.
 Thanks for supporting my work!